 These factors influence the size of the swell and the wave period (the time in between successive waves).
 To this extent, there are two types of swell: windswell and groundswell.
 Let’s take a quick look at each of them:

 Successive waves with short periods (10 seconds or less) in between sets are usually produced by local winds closer to shore.
-These waves are typically less consistent, weaker and sometimes even messy.
+These waves are typically less consistent, weaker, and sometimes even messy.
 Of course, that doesn’t mean you can’t find top-notch windswells too.

 Wave periods of 13 seconds are the result of strong winds blowing farther offshore.
 These sets of powerful waves are known as groundswell, and are produced by longer-lasting winds and bigger ‘fetch’, which means that more energy is transferred into the water.
-The waves are of a far better quality and can travel long distances without losing their power.
+The waves are of far better quality and can travel long distances without losing their power.

 How do you know when and how the wind is blowing?

-Winds are formed when bodies of air move from a high pressure area to a low pressure one.
+Winds are formed when bodies of air move from a high-pressure area to a low pressure one.
 You can find out where, when and in what direction the wind will be blowing by studying pressure charts.

-Low pressure systems are associated with rainy weather and cloudy skies and are responsible for strong, quality groundswells.
-These mean strong winds that generate powerful waves, which can travel thousands of miles before reaching an obstacle (usually near shore).
+Low-pressure systems are associated with rainy weather and cloudy skies and are responsible for strong, quality groundswells.
+These mean strong winds that generate powerful waves, which can travel thousands of miles before reaching an obstacle (usually near the shore).
 If these winds blow on the surface of the ocean for a longer period, the swell will get even bigger.
 If the wind blows on a greater area on the surface of the ocean (the ‘fetch’ we talked about before), the waves will be more powerful.

 So, what do you need to look for?
 Why, onions, of course!
-And no, not the ones that make you cry in the kitchen, although the ones I’m talking about will probably make you cry with joy too.
+And no, not the ones that make you cry in the kitchen, although the ones I’m talking about will probably make you cry with joy.
 The onions I’m talking about are used to describe deep low pressures on weather charts.
 Closely packed isobars mean strong winds, and they tend to resemble an onion when displayed on a pressure chart.
-If these isobars stay in one place for longer, the surf will be pumping.
+If these isobars stay in one place for longer, the surf will be pumping!

 Onshore winds blow from the sea towards the beach and tend to push in the direction of the wave, making it unstable.
-The stronger the onshore winds, the messier the waves will be – they break too soon, are less steep and usually mushy.
+The stronger the onshore winds, the messier the waves will be – they break too soon, are less steep, and usually mushy.
 If these winds get any stronger than 20mph (32kph), then the waves will most likely be unsurfable.